knative/serving/docs/spec/spec.md

   # domain: The hostname used to access the default (traffic-split)
   #   route.
 Typically, this will be composed of the name and namespace
   #   along with a cluster-specific prefix (here, mydomain.com).
-  domain: my-service.default.mydomain.com
+  domain: myservice.default.mydomain.com

-  # serviceName: The name for the core Kubernetes Service that fronts the
+  # domainInternal: A DNS name for the default (traffic-split) route which can
-  #   route.
-Typically, the name will be the same as the name of the
-  #   Knative service.
-  serviceName: myservice
+  # be accessed without leaving the cluster environment.
+  domainInternal: myservice.default.svc.cluster.local

   # current rollout status list. configurationName references
   #   are dereferenced to latest revision